 Example: The energy of a child on a swing is a combination of kinetic and potential energy.
 The total energy of the system is the same whether the child is at the top of the swing’s arc (minimum kinetic energy, maximum potential energy), the bottom of the arc (maximum kinetic energy, minimum potential energy), or anywhere in between.

 Second Law of Thermodynamics

-Example: A watch driven by a spring will wind down as its potential energy is converted into kinetic energy.
-After that, the watch won’t run again until new energy is input into the system by winding the watch.
+Example: A watch driven by a spring winds down as its potential energy converts into kinetic energy.
+After that, the watch won’t run again until you add new energy into the system by winding the watch.